Let’s explore some of the best JS frameworks available int he markets for web application development.

 In case of updates, Ember is ahead of many frameworks, with new features being frequently added.

-- Ember works on the Model-view-view model (MVVM) pattern and follows Convention over Configuration (CoC)
+- Ember works on the Model-view-view model (MVVM) pattern and follows the Convention over Configuration (CoC)

 - Ember Inspector tool is useful for debugging applications.